shanifdhanani/parlance-form/README.md

 interface for your users.
 The configuration options for each step are provided below, and you can also see the file named [steps.js](https://github.com/shanifdhanani/parlance-form/blob/main/src/data/steps.js) in this repo to see an example of how to specify these options.

-- _id_ (string or int): A unique identifier for the question, must be unique across all other IDs in the form
-- _name_ (string): A short name for the question, useful for adding placeholders in question prompts, must be unique across all other names in the form
-- _heading_ (string): Used as the main heading in interstitial screens
-- _prompt_ (string): This is a flexible field that can contain a static prompt for a question, or a formula that will display a prompt to the user
- - _answerType_ (string): The data type for the answer, this determines how the answer UX will be displayed.
-See [AnswerType.js](https://github.com/shanifdhanani/parlance-form/blob/main/src/utility/Forms/AnswerType.js) for a list of acceptable values
- - _acceptableValues_ (array of strings): A list of acceptable values for answers that can be selected for answer types that require multiple values
- - _buttonPrompt_ (text): The text to display on a button
- - _required_ (bool): Whether or not an answer to a question is required.
-If missing, the default will be false.
- - _validationFormat_ (string): For text answers, the format that must be adhered to.
-See [ValidationFormat.js](https://github.com/shanifdhanani/parlance-form/blob/main/src/utility/Forms/ValidationFormat.js) for a list of acceptable values
- - _defaultOption_ (string): The name of the option that should be selected by default for List and Selection answer types
- - _optionForAdditionalDetails_ (string): Available for List answers, if the user selects this option then they will be prompted to enter more details
- - _defaultValue_ (string): The default value to show for a text input, which will be used if present and no answer has already been provided
- - _displayConditions_ (string): A formula that evaluates to true or false, and if false, will not display the current question
- - _placeholder_ (string): The placeholder to use for a selection answer
- - _formula_ (string): The formula to use when setting a variable

 ## Formulas

 ## Theming